strands-project/strands_systems/README.md

 1. in `catkin_ws` run `catkin_make`
 1. make sure you source the config of your own workspace: `source devel/setup.bash`

-A little [video](http://ascii.io/a/3882) illustrates the actual process nicely
+A little [video](http://ascii.io/a/3882) illustrates a similar process

+#### Eclipse

+If you want to use eclipse, you can have catkin create eclipse config files for you running
+    ```
+    cd ~/catkin_ws
+    catkin_make --force-cmake -G"Eclipse CDT4 - Unix Makefiles"
+    source ~/catkin_ws/devel/setup.bash
+    eclipse
+    ```

+Then you import the project into eclipse from `catkin_ws/build` using the import tool in eclipse (choose "existing project")

 ### ROSBUILD workspace
-For some packages that are not catkinised yet you need to set up an extra ROSBUILD workspace.
+For some packages that are not catkinised yet you need to set up a separate ROSBUILD workspace.
 Read the details [here](http://ros.org/wiki/catkin/Tutorials/using_rosbuild_with_catkin).
 The following assumes you have created a catkin workspace as illustrated above.

 1. create your ROSBUILD workspace, e.g `mkdir ros_ws`, and then change into it, e.g. `cd ros_ws`
 1. initialse the ROSBUILD workspace from the catkin workspace, e.g. `rosws init . ~/catkin_ws/devel`